 UNITY is 23 paintings that explore the central question - 'what is one?' - human, community, movement, ecosystem.

-Each painting stands alone, while the whole series is much more than each part, just as each human is uniquely valuable to the larger environmental movement and each species' niche fosters ecosystem health.
+Each painting stands alone, while the whole series is much more than each part, just as each human is uniquely valuable to the larger environmental movement.

 When one and many commit to shared restoration of the interrelated web within and around, unity is as natural as root systems knowing cellularly, that we are better together, than we ever could imagine as isolated agents; humans fragment under the weight of culture's indoctrination of Otherness.